syncdoth/Chain-of-Hindsight-PyTorch/README.md

 By default, `train.sh` uses deepspeed. `llama_train.sh` uses FSDP instead.

+## PEFT

+To further enhance efficiency of training, PEFT lora is applied.
+Pass `--use_lora` into training arguments.

 ## Notice

 This repo diverges from the original repo's implementation in a few ways: